tsantos84/http-annotation-bundle/README.md

 ```

 As you can see, the query params was mapped to controller arguments and
-inject to it.
+injected to it.
 If `$term` is not passed on query string or its size is less then
 3 characters, the bundle will raise a bad request exception automatically.
 If
 you want to handle the violations by yourself, just add an argument type-hinted
-with `ConstraintViolationList` to your controller.
+with `ConstraintViolationListInterface` to your controller.

 ```php
 /**